-8 Class Schedule
+8. Class Schedule

-Figure 1 shows the tentative schedule for the class.
+The tentative schedule for the class is given below.
 The notation "Hi" indicates a homework assignment, while "Li" indicates a lab.
 Any changes will be announced on the class news group.
 An updated schedule will be maintained on the class web page.
-Readings are from Kernighan and Ritchie.
+Readings are from Harbison and Steele.
 You will also be responsible for the material covered in the handouts and lecture notes.
+The due dates given in the schedule actually refer to the night before (e.g. Lab 1 is due on Wednesday Feb.
+2 at 11:59pm).